 Are you wondering if you’re at risk of an armyworm infestation?
 Armyworms are common in most parts of the United States.
 However, they’re the most prevalent in the eastern U.S.

 Found throughout the US, chinch bugs are small insects that feed on plants throughout the seven stages of their lifecycle.
 These bugs extract nutrients out of your delicate grasses, leaving them to perish and wither.

 Chinch bug infestations are likely to occur from June to September—their most active feeding period.
 In the early stages of an infestation, homeowners will often notice irregular patches on your lawn that start with a purple tinge and shift to yellow or brown.

-Because of wilting, homeowners often mistake these pest invasions for run-of-the-mill drought-stress.
+Because of wilting, homeowners often mistake these pest invasions for run-of-the-mill drought-stress, click and read How can air quality be improved.
 However, a closer look will reveal the identity of the culprit.
 When investigating your lawn for chinch bugs, search for red spots that indicate eggs laid by chinch bugs.

 Moles and other diggers

 Some mammals like moles, chipmunks, and groundhogs can create problems for your lawn.
 If you spot a volcano-like mound of soil, it’s a sign that moles are at work.
 Soil mounds form as moles dig further below the ground’s surface, causing unsightly damage.
 Sometimes, homeowners may notice the grass shaking as moles munch on the roots from underground.